 David Woolley is a veteran of Chicago Theatre.
 He has staged fights for over 400 productions since 1982.
-He is: a Fight Master with the Society of American Fight Directors, Senior Lecturer at Columbia College Chicago, and Guido Crescendo in Dirk and Guido the Swordsmen! (now in his 28th season).
+He is: a Fight Master with the Society of American Fight Directors, Professor of Instruction at Columbia College Chicago, and Guido Crescendo in Dirk and Guido the Swordsmen! (planning for the 2022 season).
 At Columbia College Chicago he coordinates the violent needs of a burgeoning department and teaches 3 classes of combative arts.
-Columbia College Chicago now offers the only Stage Combat Minor in the United States.
+Columbia College Chicago now offers the largest Stage Combat Minor in the United States.
 Woolley is the recipient of: a Joseph Jefferson Award for Best Fight Direction- Playboy of the Western World, 2014; a Jeff- nomination for best fight direction for Superior Donuts- Mary Arrchie Theatre Company, 2012; a Jeff Award for Best Fight Direction for the Elaborate Entrance of Chad Deity, Teatro Vista at Victory Gardens, 2010; the Oakland Press Award for Best Choreography for Norma and Wanda at the Purple Rose Theater in Chelsea, Mich, 2005; an Off-Loop Theatre Award for Best Fight Direction, Les Liasons Dangereuse, Interplay Theatre, 1991; and a Jeff Award for Consistent Excellence in Stage Combat Choreography, 1988.